sondresl/Rasp/notes.md

 into different modules.
 For example, the logger module would provide the impl for each ast element with the logging functions.

+### Error handling
+The logger currently returns unchecked results because it is writing to file.
+ParserError need to implement From<io error> or something.
+ParserError also should be an enum with a few variants, and possibly using the failure crate.